Why Safety Matters

 Struck by Bucket or Debris

 Falling debris poses a significant risk to both the excavator operator and nearby pedestrians.
-Material from a load could dislodge and strike workers or civilians located too close to the machine.
+Material from a load could dislodge and strike anyone too close to the machine.
 Likewise, the debris could strike an operator if they use an open cab excavator.

 Trenching accidents occur when the ground cannot support the changes in pressure caused by excavation.
 The weight of the machine can cause loose dirt to shift, which in turn can tip the machine.

-Other trenching accidents result from improper trenching techniques or unskilled workers trying too complicated techniques.
-These can include attempting to straddle a trench or using the bucket arm to climb down the side of a trench.
+Other trenching accidents occur as a result of improper trenching techniques or inexperienced workers attempting complicated techniques.
+This can include attempting to straddle a trench or using the bucket arm to climb down the side of a trench.